 As consumer banks are central to growth, the health of the financial system relies largely on the soundness of the LCBs, primarily the performance and strength of banks.

 So how can banks realize these goals without having to radically reinvent or disrupt the existing sovereignty of the system?
 The answer lies in digital transformation.
-In conducting a detailed analysis of the financial sector in emerging nations, our core finding is the importance of IT modernization in transforming their banking system into a pragmatic, technology-driven business model focused on growth.
+In conducting a detailed analysis of the financial sector in emerging nations, our core finding is the importance of IT modernization in transforming banks into a pragmatic, technology-driven business model focused on growth.

 ” The challenge ahead for the banking industry incumbents is no longer how to compete with existing competitors; instead, it is how to stay relevant amid changing customer expectations, digital disruptors, compliance requirements, and operational risks.”